-If you don't have your copy of the Provider / Pharmacy Directory, you can request a copy (electronically or in hardcopy form) from Member Services.
-Requests for hard copy Provider Directories will be mailed to you within three business days.
+If you don't have your copy of the Provider/Pharmacy Directory, you can request a copy (electronically or in hardcopy form) from your Customer Experience Team.
+Requests for hard copy Provider/Pharmacy Directories will be mailed to you within three business days.

-Section 3.3 Provider/Pharmacy Directory
+Section 3.3 The Provider/Pharmacy Directory: Your guide to pharmacies in our network

-The Provider/Pharmacy directory lists our network pharmacies.
+The Provider/Pharmacy Directory lists our network pharmacies.
 Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
 You can use the Provider/Pharmacy Directory to find the network pharmacy you want to use.
 See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.
+The Pharmacy Directory will also tell you which of the pharmacies in our network have preferred cost sharing, which may be lower than the standard cost sharing offered by other network pharmacies for some drugs.

-If you don't have the Provider/Pharmacy Directory, you can get a copy from your Customer Experience Team.
+If you don't have the Pharmacy Directory, you can get a copy from Member Services.
 You can also find this information on our website at www.cnchealthplan.com.